mspakkanen/telegraph/README.md

-# Simulation method for telegraph processes
+# Simulation methods for telegraph processes

 This repo contains C++/Rcpp simulation code from the paper: